-The Neuroradiology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, covers all of the disciplines of neuroradiology in both adult and pediatric patients, including head (intracranial), ENT/head and neck (extracranial), neurovascular, and spine.
+The Neuroradiology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, covers all of the disciplines of neuroradiology in both adult and pediatric patients.

-The fellowship takes place in a high-volume academic environment and prepares you for subspecialty practice or an academic career in neuroradiology.
+The fellowship takes place in a high-volume academic environment and prepares you for private practice or an academic career in neuroradiology.

 The Neuroradiology Fellowship is accredited by the Accreditation Council for Graduate Medical Education.